mjvo/vms202d/content/schedule.md

 <span class="tag is-info">CLASS WILL BE HELD IN THE NASHER</span>

-Guided tour of the *(Roy Lichtenstein: History in the Making, 1948 – 1960)[https://nasher.duke.edu/exhibitions/roy-lichtenstein-history-in-the-making-1948-1960/]* exhibition, Nasher's "[https://nasher.duke.edu/collection-research/](study storage)," and the exhibition  *[https://nasher.duke.edu/exhibitions/beyond-the-surface-collage-mixed-media-and-textile-works-from-the-collection/](Beyond the Surface)*
+Guided tour of the *[Roy Lichtenstein: History in the Making, 1948 – 1960](https://nasher.duke.edu/exhibitions/roy-lichtenstein-history-in-the-making-1948-1960/)* exhibition, Nasher's "[study storage](https://nasher.duke.edu/collection-research/)," and the exhibition  *[Beyond the Surface](https://nasher.duke.edu/exhibitions/beyond-the-surface-collage-mixed-media-and-textile-works-from-the-collection/)*

 <span class="tag is-warning">Complete Quiz #5 by 11:59 PM</span>